scout-ch/tractor-reverse-proxy/README.md

 Setup a new stack in Portainer, selecting a repository deployment with this repo.
 Then setup the following environment variables:
-- `PORTAINER_HOST`: The hostname of the portainer instance, e.g. `portainer.yourdomain.com`
+- `PORTAINER_HOSTNAME`: The hostname of the portainer instance, e.g. `portainer.yourdomain.com`
 - `ACME_EMAIL`: The email address to use for Let's Encrypt certificate generation.

 ## Note about networks

 The compose file in this repository creates a new network called `portainer-proxy`.
 You then need to join the portainer service to this network through the UI.

+The `default` network is required to allow caddy to obtain TLS certificates.